Last updated:

 Philanthropic and government support

 Governments around the world were quick to express solidarity and offer assistance, including human, logistics, supply and financial resources.
-Morocco has not issued a broad call for international assistance but has accepted some offers from nongovernmental organizations and certain countries.
+Morocco did not issue a broad call for international assistance but accepted some offers from nongovernmental organizations and certain countries.
 Spain, Britain, Qatar and the United Arab Emirates sent disaster teams at the government’s request.
-The royal palace is providing $3,000 per affected households, about $3,900 for collapsed homes and $7,800 for damaged houses. ones.
+The royal palace is providing financial assistance for damaged homes, with the first installment of reconstruction assistance of about $5,400 (20,000 dirhams) scheduled for Nov.
+1, 2023.
+Families are also to be given technical assistance through architectural plans that suit the area.

-Donations are also pouring in from different countries.
+Donations also poured in from different countries.
 The French Foreign Ministry activated a fund that quickly received more than $2 million USD in pledges.
 Algeria opened its air space for medical and humanitarian flights.

-The government of Korea is providing $2 million USD in humanitarian assistance.
+The government of Korea pledged $2 million USD in humanitarian assistance.
 They have also indicated to the Moroccan government that they can deploy their medical personnel in the Korea Disaster Relief Team and send relief supplies if requested.

 The Monaco Red Cross sent $106,000 USD to the “International Federation of Red Cross and Red Crescent Societies (IFRC) in support of the Moroccan Red Crescent.”

-The government of Japan is sending $3 million USD. $1 million will be used by Japanese NGOs responding in Morocco, and $2 million was granted to the IFRC to support shelter and food.
+The government of Japan pledged $3 million USD. $1 million will be used by Japanese NGOs responding in Morocco, and $2 million was granted to the IFRC to support shelter and food.

 More ways to help